Hollywood Walk of Fame: Controversial

 Several honorees have resulted in controversy, some immediately when honored and others later.
-Charlie Chaplin's initial selection was so controversial due to his political views that it was revoked, and today his inclusion would be questioned due to his multiple relationships with minors.
-Gal Gadot's inclusion has also received backlash due to her outspoken support of the Israeli military; her star unveiling was met with protests and her star was vandalized soon after.
+Charlie Chaplin's initial selection was so controversial (reportedly due to questions about his morals but also possibly due to his political views) that it was revoked, and today his inclusion would be questioned due to his multiple relationships with minors.
+Marlon Brando's inclusion received backlash following reports of anti-Semitism, as did Gal Gadot's due to her outspoken support of the Israeli military.

-Numerous individuals and organizations have called or petitioned for the removal of Donald Trump's star, including local residents, Latino advocacy groups, and West Hollywood City Council, the latter of whom stated that "the Hollywood Walk of Fame is an honor.
+Numerous individuals and organizations have called or petitioned for the removal of Donald Trump's star, including local residents, Latino advocacy groups, and West Hollywood City Council, the latter of which stated that "the Hollywood Walk of Fame is an honor.
 When one belittles and attacks minorities, immigrants, Muslims, people with disabilities or women – the honor no longer exists."
+In 2016, an online petition to have Trump's star removed received more than 40,000 signatures.
 Others have also come to the star's defense.

-Spade Cooley is believed to be the only convicted murderer honored by the Walk.
+Spade Cooley is the only convicted murderer honored by the Walk.
 He is not the only murderer though, as Gig Young is known to have murdered his wife.
 Young was never convicted, however, as he committed suicide shortly after.
-Other controversial criminal-related stars include those of accused rapists and domestic abusers, some of whom were convicted while others were not.
-The MeToo movement saw concerted efforts to have several of these honorees removed, most notably Bill Cosby after his sexual assault conviction that was later overturned.
+Other controversial criminal-related stars include those of accused domestic and sexual abusers, including accused rapists.
+The MeToo movement saw concerted efforts to have several of these honorees removed, most notably Bill Cosby both before and after his sexual assault conviction that was later overturned.
 Similar removal campaigns were held against Sean Combs.

+Some honorees are controversial because they are considered to have lost their fame, never been famous enough in the first place, not done enough to earn their star or fame, lacked talent, or otherwise been unworthy.
+Honorees that have been described in this manner include Britney Spears, Gal Gadot, Olive Borden, Louise Fazenda, David Spade, Vanna White, and Michael Bolton.